mofo37/slcsp-calculation/COMMENTS.md

 ```

 2. **Execute the Script:**
-In the terminal, navigate to the directory containing the script and CSV files.
-Run the script with the following command:
+- Run the script with the following command:

 ```bash
 ruby calculate_slcsp.rb
 ```

 3. **View the Output:**
-After running the script, check the slcsp_output.csv file in the same directory for the output.
+- After running the script, check the `slcsp_output.csv` file in the same directory for the output.